fnauman/fnauman.github.io/_posts/2019-09-20-time-series-data-preparation.md

 ```

 `y_train` contains a single point because we specified the target size to be one.
-When this is fed into a RNN, it takes in the entire `x_train` sequence and forecasts a single point that can be compared with `y_train` to see how good the RNN is.
-We can forecast multiple steps recursively using RNNs.
+When this is fed into a RNN, it takes in the training data, `x_train` with single point labels.
+The predictions from such a model generate a forecast that can be compared with the target test sequence (`y_test`) to see how good the RNN is.

 **Shuffling the samples**: Feeding a neural network data that represents similar time points can lead to overfitting.
-In non-sequential data, random shuffling of the samples is performed to avoid overfitting.
-A naive random shuffling of time series can lead to problems since temporal data has *order*: event at time `t` cannot precede event at time `t-100`.
+In non-sequential data, random shuffling helps to avoid overfitting.
+A naive random shuffling of time series can lead to problems since temporal data has *order*: an event at time `t` cannot precede an event at time `t-100`.
 But once we have already broken our time series into train and test sequences, we can shuffle the *samples/rows* without violating the temporal order since each target vector contains temporal points after the corresponding points in the feature vector.

 Numpy provides convenient functions to do the shuffling in one line. `np.random.shuffle` shuffles the data in-place, which might be a good idea for large arrays. `np.random.permutation` on the other hand creates a new array.
 One can define a function to do this:
 ```python